nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ---

-### Use Case: **UC07 - Mark Contact as Favorite**
+### Use Case: **UC07 - Mark Contact as Favourite**
 **Actor**: Salesperson
 **Precondition**: The contact exists in the contact list.
-**Guarantees**: The contact is marked as a favorite, and the Salesperson can easily access it from the favorite list.
+**Guarantees**: The contact is marked as a favourite, and the Salesperson can easily access it from the favourite list.

 #### Main Success Scenario (MSS):
-1. The Salesperson issues the `favorite` command with a valid `ContactID`.
+1. The Salesperson issues the `favourite` command with a valid `ContactID`.
 2. The system validates the `ContactID`.
-3. The system marks the contact as a favorite.
+3. The system marks the contact as a favourite.
-4. The system displays a success message: "Contact `<Name>` marked as a favorite."
+4. The system displays a success message: "Contact `<Name>` marked as a favourite."

    **Use case ends.**